Azure-Samples/mcp-sdk-functions-hosting-python/README.md

   ```

 ## Test the server locally
+>[!NOTE]
+>Oct 31 2025 update: Running the server locally requires Azure Functions Core Tools v4.5.0, which is not yet released.
+Skip to [next section](#register-resource-provider-before-deploying) to prepare for deployment.

 1. In the root directory, run `uv run func start` to create the virtual environment, install dependencies, and start the server locally
 1. Open _mcp.json_ (in the _.vscode_ directory)